MARYAM216/data-analysis-excel/README.md

 # data-analysis-excel
-I exported the sales data from my database, and i conducted some analysis on it to gain insights into some of my sales operations and study ways of enhancing services based on a certain scope.
+I exported the sales data from database, and i conducted some analysis on it to gain insights into some of my sales operations and study ways of enhancing services based on a certain scope.

 ## Here are the tables i used to conduct analysis.
 - Orders Table